 As our children are being released to return to a more “normal life” and sports, they are full of pent-up energy and ready to play!

-As a medical professional that works with children, adolescents and athletes, I am concerned that as these children run out of our doors and onto the fields and playgrounds that they may be putting themselves at a higher risk for activity-related injuries.
-Specifically, I am concerned about an increased risk of concussion that they may experience as they return to active living.
+As a medical professional that works with children, adolescents and athletes, I am concerned that as these children run out of our doors and onto the fields and playgrounds they may be putting themselves at a higher risk for activity-related injuries.
+Specifically, I am concerned about an increased risk of a concussion that they may experience as they return to active living.

 Stamina needs to be built and skills need to be relearned to protect their bodies and their brains.
 And while children and adolescents tend to be more resilient and recover from being physically inactive far better than adults, thoughtful adult oversight, structuring and guidance are critical to prevent impulsive actions that can lead to concussive injuries.